sugashan/web-page-analyzer/README.md

 - Use Goroutines to parellelize data extraction from html document like title, links etc. Responsiveness
 - Pooling workers for accessible link check.
 - Data Persistance/Caching for history & Performance.
+- Pages uses, Javascript. - use headless browser to execute Javascript and analyse HTML.

 - Streaming API response. some fetch are easy compare check broken links. to improve user experience, we can stream data from API.
 - FrontEnd Improvements. e.g: React or Styling.